Probate Q&A Series

 Detailed Answer

-When a person dies owning real property in North Carolina, that property passes to heirs under a valid will or under intestacy rules found at N.C.
-Gen. Stat. § 29-14.
+When a person dies owning real property in North Carolina, that property passes to devisees under a valid will or to heirs under intestacy rules found in Chapter 29 of the North Carolina General Statutes.
 Siblings often inherit equal shares when no will exists.
-If some of those siblings die before or after inheriting, their shares pass to their descendants by representation (per stirpes).
+If some of those siblings die after inheriting, their shares pass under their own estate plan or under intestacy law.
 Before any sale can occur, you must identify all current co-owners and their fractional interests.

 All co-owners must agree in writing to sell the property.
 If one or more co-owners decline or cannot be located, the other owners may file a partition action in Superior Court under N.C.
-Gen. Stat. § 46-1.
-In a partition action, the court may divide the land physically (partition in kind) or order it sold at a public auction (partition by sale).
-The court appoints a referee or commissioner to handle the sale, and the proceeds distribute to co-owners according to their interests.
+Gen. Stat. § 46A-1.
+In a partition action, the court may divide the land physically (partition in kind) or order it sold (partition by sale).
+The court appoints commissioners or otherwise follows the statutory procedure for partition, and the proceeds distribute to co-owners according to their interests.

 Steps to sell inherited property when some heirs have died:

 • Confirm heirship.
 Obtain a certified copy of the death certificate and any will.
-If there is no will, collect an affidavit of heirship or letters of administration.
+If there is no will, collect letters testamentary or letters of administration, as applicable.

 • Obtain consent.
 Get signed sale agreements from all co-owners.
-Include minor heirs’ consent through a guardian ad litem if necessary.
+If a minor has an interest, court approval may be required.

 • Consider partition.
 If any heir refuses or cannot be found, file a partition action under N.C.
-Gen. Stat. § 46-1.
-The court will decide the most equitable method of division or sale.
+Gen. Stat. § 46A-1.
+The court will decide the appropriate method of partition or sale.

 • Complete the sale.
 Work with a title company or closing attorney.
 Pay off liens, prepare deed, and distribute proceeds according to the court order or sale agreement.

-By following these steps and citing the relevant North Carolina statutes, you can ensure a lawful and smooth sale of inherited property even when some heirs have passed away.
+By following these steps and citing the relevant North Carolina statutes, you can help ensure a lawful sale of inherited property even when some heirs have passed away.

 Key Takeaways

 • All co-owners must agree to sell; otherwise pursue a partition action under N.C.
-Gen. Stat. § 46-1.
+Gen. Stat. § 46A-1.

-• Partition results in division in kind or sale and equitable distribution of proceeds.
+• Partition may result in division in kind or sale and distribution of proceeds according to ownership interests.

 • Engage a probate attorney to manage filings, court hearings, and closing.